 Nationally replicated and locally treasured, the annual Fall Festival of Shakespeare brings over 500 high school students together each year for a nine-week, collaborative, non-competitive, celebratory exploration and production of multiple Shakespeare plays.

-The flagship of our Education Program, the annual Fall Festival of Shakespeare (now in its 28th year) is a residency program at 10 high schools in Massachusetts and neighboring New York.
+The flagship of our Education Program, the annual Fall Festival of Shakespeare is a residency program at 10 high schools in Massachusetts and neighboring New York.
 Shakespeare & Company directing teams lead students at each school through a language-based exploration of different Shakespeare plays, culminating in full-scale productions at their own schools and then on the main stage at our own Tina Packer Playhouse.
 When high-energy teenagers are turned loose - through the power of Shakespeare’s language - the thrill is contagious.
 And the houses are packed.

 “This is a rock concert of Shakespeare!
 Show after show after show the theater is jammed with kids and adults cheering for the performers and the productions.” –WBUR Radio, Boston